ryanmcdermott/code-review-tips/README.md

 ### Large cases should be handled

 In the list above, what would happen if 10,000 items came back from the inventory?
-In that case you need some form of pagination or infinite scroll.
+In that case, you need some form of pagination or infinite scroll.
 Be sure to always assess the potential edge cases in terms of volume, especially when it comes to UI programming.